Monster home built north of Toronto infuriating neighbours

 It stands high in the sky, towering over its closest neighbours.

-A home under construction in Richmond Hill -- which is nearly twice as tall as the others on the street -- has heightened concerns among residents.
+A home under construction in Richmond Hill, Ont. -- which is nearly twice as tall as the others on the street -- has heightened concerns among residents.

-"It's a monstrosity and an eyesore," says Ward 5 Councillor Karen Cilevtz.
+"It's a monstrosity and an eyesore," Ward 5 Councillor Karen Cilevitz told CTV News Toronto.
 "It's like somebody put a lighthouse in the backyard of all of these residents."

 - Download our app to get local alerts to your device